Abhinav884/Breast-Cancer-Predictor/README.md

 conda activate breast-cancer-diagnosis
 ```

-To install the required packages, run:
+To install the required packages:

 ```bash
 pip install -r requirements.txt
 ```

-This will install all the necessary dependencies, including Streamlit, OpenCV, and scikit-image.

 ## Usage
-To start the app, simply run the following command:
+To launch the app, simply run the following command:

 ```bash
 streamlit run app/main.py
 ```

-This will launch the app in your default web browser.
-You can then upload an image of cells to analyze and adjust the various settings to customize the analysis.
-Once you are satisfied with the results, you can export the measurements to a CSV file for further analysis.
+Once launched, the app will open automatically in your default web browser.